mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 This proposal is considerably simpler -- the rounds of interaction are a minimum, requiring only one side to send a transaction fragment to another.
 No one is required to "escrow" their funds into a smart contract or temporary address.
 A party who desires to swap can broadcast their transaction fragment to many potential counterparties.
-Because the Ring MLSAG contains the key image of the spent input, everyone is able to check if the transaction fragment is still valid, and the initiating party can cancel the swap proposal by simply spending input to themselves in a separate transaction, burning its key image and preventing any of the broadcasted transaction fragments from being used in a valid transaction.
+Because the Ring MLSAG contains the key image of the spent input, everyone is able to check if the transaction fragment is still valid, and the initiating party can cancel the swap proposal by simply spending the input to themselves in a separate transaction, burning its key image and preventing any of the broadcasted transaction fragments from being used in a valid transaction.

 A feature like this could potentially be used to build a fast, clean asset-swap experience in a mobile app, without relying on smart contracting functionality.
+Note that, much like with current app experiences, there is no "pending" state for a swap, it either happens atomically or it doesn't before the tombstone block, and so the app becomes responsible for tracking pending swaps just as with pending transfers.

 More generally, it may be interesting to explore ways that users can collaboratively sign transactions securely.
 This is one way that we can experiment with this, and could potentially be extended in the future.